Circuit of the Americas in profile

 An Esses section reminiscent of the legendary Maggotts and Becketts complex at Silverstone, a reverse triple-apex challenge in the style of Istanbul Park's Turn Eight and a Hockenheim-style arena section all feature in the exciting anti-clockwise lap.

 The circuit even has its own signature feature in the form of a steep uphill run to the first corner, characterising the kind of sudden elevation changes seen through the 3.4 miles.

 The takeover of F1 by American firm Liberty Media means COTA is likely to soon be joined by other Grands Prix closer to home.

-Lewis Hamilton is likely to welcome that - his US GP record heading into 2017 reads six starts, five wins.
-He holds the joint victory record with Michael Schumacher.
+Lewis Hamilton is likely to welcome that - his astonishing US GP record heading into 2018 reads seven starts, six wins.
+Unsurprisingly, he is now the US GP wins record holder.